X-Men

 The X-Men are a superhero team in American comic books published by Marvel Comics.
 Created by writer/editor Stan Lee and artist/co-plotter Jack Kirby, the team first appeared in The X-Men #1 (September 1963).
 Although initially cancelled in 1970 due to low sales, following its 1975 revival and subsequent direction under writer Chris Claremont, it became one of Marvel Comics's most recognizable and successful franchises.
-They have appeared in numerous books, television shows, 20th Century Fox's X-Men films, and video games.
 The X-Men title may refer to the superhero team itself, the eponymous comic series, or the broader franchise, which includes various solo titles and team books, such as the New Mutants, Excalibur, and X-Force.

 In the Marvel Universe, mutants are humans born with a genetic trait called the X-gene, which grants them natural superhuman abilities, generally manifesting during puberty.
 Due to their differences from most humanity, mutants are subject to prejudice and discrimination; many X-Men stories feature social commentary on bigotry, justice, and other political themes.
 The X-Men have fought against various enemies, including villainous mutants, human bigots, supervillains, mystical threats, extraterrestrials, and evil artificial intelligences.
 In most iterations of the team, they are led by their founder, Charles Xavier / Professor X, a powerful telepath who runs a school for mutant children out of his mansion in Westchester, New York, which secretly is also the headquarters of the X-Men.

 Their stories have frequently involved Magneto, a powerful mutant with control over magnetic fields, who is depicted as an old friend of and foil to Xavier, acting as an adversary or ally.
+An enormous cast of characters have joined the X-Men at various times.
+The original X-Men, introduced in 1963, are Cyclops, Jean Grey, Beast, Warren Worthington III, and Iceman.
+Well-known X-Men added to the team in 1975 include Colossus, Nightcrawler, Storm, and Wolverine.
+The X-Men have been adapted in numerous television shows, the X-Men films, and video games.